 - Rosewood – lovely and rich with a tone that sounds through even at the higher ranges

 - Maple – Known for clarity and dynamic sounds and ability

 Best Shaped Ukulele for Kids

-The figure 8 is very common but also terms like vita or others like pineapple offers slightly different tones on there own.
-For children this will not matter so much as long as the size of the ukulele is according to their overall size and height.
+The figure 8 is very common but also terms like vita or others like pineapple offer slightly different tones on their own.
+For children, this will not matter so much as long as the size of the ukulele is according to their overall size and height.

 Ukulele Color and Theme

 Children and preschoolers love all the Disney characters and the more the emphasis put on ukulele design the more likely they will want to pick it up and practice singing a song.
 The colors can be for some kids the distinguishing factor between liking their latest toy and not liking it, so if your little girl loves pink then get her a pink ukulele.